yixinsun1216/epic_orientation/README.md

 ##### Use Anaconda to install Python

 Using Anaconda you can install Python 2.7 on your local machine.
 I prefer 2.7 because it makes dealing with legacy code a little easier but many people use find using the most up to date version of Python (no version number would be needed in the install command) works for them.
-Navigate to the command line and type:
+Navigate to the command-line and type:

 ```
 conda install python=2.7